Nat1405/seng480/chapter.md

 ## About Zulip

+Simply talking to Slack users in professional settings show most users only actively use a fraction of the channels they belong to, and the higher up the company ladder you go, the more true this becomes.
+Only having one channel per team or project often means juggling many topics or conversations at once.
+All these overlap making asynchronous work difficult as important questions or information is often lost in the shuffle under the mountain of sundry common to such channels.

+Zulip is a chat application started in 2012 and acquired by Dropbox in 2014.
+Open-sourced in 2015 under the Apache License, they report to having contributions from close to 500 people.
+Boasting apps for all platforms, a unique threading system allowing for superior conversation sorting and searching, and integrations for over 100 services, Zulip is a powerful tool designed specifically for an asynchronous and distributed workforce.

+Zulip believes "asynchronous communication is fundamental" to modern work.
+In order to counter the issues outlined above, Zulip's versions of channels (called Streams) use "Topics" as tags for every message so sorting conversations can be done at a touch.
+Transforming confusing walls of text into intelligible threads that immediately make sense to the user.

 ## Privacy, Security, and Ethics

 #### 1 Introduction

+Zulip is used by thousands of teams worldwide[16], this includes many companies internal communications and are part of records that can contain confidential client information.
+Being used so widely, Zulip needs to respect data privacy standards in many countries.
+However this necessity is complicated by the need to retain information for said records in accordance with other laws and company policy demands.

+Zulip's ethical position may also be compromised by who chooses to use the service as their choices and desires, for better or for worse, will influence Zulip as a whole.

 #### 2 Potential Privacy and Security Concerns

 This section assesses how Zulip currently complies with the ACM Code of Ethics and Professional Conduct with regards to privacy and security [1].
 These issues are particularly relevant as this chat application is intended for company use and will be transferring potentially confidential information.
 Zulip supports compliance with GDPR and HIPAA, which are data privacy standards for the European Union and the United States, respectively.